Overview of Neonatal-Perinatal Medicine Fellowship

 - Meet Our Team

-Neonatologists from our division provide clinical coverage and medical leadership for the only Academic Medical Center level III Newborn Intensive Care Unit in Oregon.
-There are more than 50,000 deliveries a year in Oregon; our NICU also cares for patients from Washington, Idaho, Montana, California, and Alaska, ensuring that fellows are involved in the care of many of the newborns requiring specialty care in the region.
+The OHSU Division of Neonatology comprises 13 attending neonatologists, 6 fellows, 14 nurse practitioners/physician assistants, covering 96 beds in one Level IV and two Level III Neonatal ICUs in Oregon and Southwest Washington.
+OHSU's Level IV NICU is the only Academic Medical Center Neonatal Intensive Care Unit in Oregon.
+There are more than 45,000 deliveries a year in Oregon; our NICUs also care for patients from Washington, Idaho, Montana, California, and Alaska, ensuring that fellows are involved in the care of many of the newborns requiring specialty care in the region.
 We appreciate your interest in our program and invite you to learn more through this website.

 For more information about the Neonatal-Perinatal Medicine Fellowship, please contact the program coordinator at 503-494-2194.